TheNPC-sketch/srv3-karaoke-extractor/README.md

 # srv3-karaoke-extractor – YouTube Karaoke Subtitle Extractor (.srv3 → .ass)

-`srv3` is a Linux command-line tool designed specifically for YouTube videos that use karaoke-style, syllable-animated subtitles (the `.srv3` subtitle format).
+srv3 is a Linux command-line tool designed specifically for YouTube videos that use karaoke-style, syllable-animated subtitles (the .srv3 subtitle format).

-It downloads the video, extracts YouTube’s timing-accurate karaoke subtitle data, converts it to `.ass` format (preserving syllable animation and timing), and organizes everything cleanly into your `~/Videos` directory.
+It downloads the video, extracts YouTube’s timing-accurate karaoke subtitle data, converts it to .ass format (preserving syllable animation and timing), and organizes everything cleanly into your ~/Videos directory.

+In newer versions, due to YouTube switching to SABR streaming, srv3 downloads video-only footage and automatically combines it with the best available audio stream during processing.
+This ensures maximum video quality while remaining compatible with YouTube’s current delivery format.

-This tool is built to work out of the box for **your debian-based distro**, with a fully automated installer for Debian/Ubuntu-based systems (including Xubuntu).
+The tool is built to work out of the box on Debian-based distributions, with a fully automated installer for Debian/Ubuntu systems (including Xubuntu).
 ---

 ## 🎤 Why .srv3 / Karaoke Subtitles?